 The not-for-profit foundation “Unsere Kinder in Braunschweig” (“Our Children in Braunschweig”), which was established by Volkswagen Financial Services AG in December 2008, focuses on socially disadvantaged children.
 Nine institutions – daycare centers, primary schools and secondary schools – are currently supported by offerings suited to their needs in the fields of education and healthy diet, movement training and early music education.
 Further institutions, such as sports clubs, a family center, the public health department and youth clubs, are supported as part of one-off campaigns.

 Volkswagen Financial Services is supporting renaturation of the Schunter Meadow near Rühme – in the direct vicinity of the company’s headquarters – with a sum of €340,000.
-The project was only possible thanks to that support, since the company significantly topped up Braunschweig Council’s own contribution needed to obtain EU funding.
+This funding made the project possible in the first place.
 The project’s total cost is around €3.3 million.
-The renaturation work is expected to be completed by the end of 2020.
+The renaturation work is expected to be completed by mid-2022.

 E-mobility program “Blue Fleet”